marti157/bmp085-180-rs/README.md

 The default is `sync`.

-See [examples](https://github.com/marti157/bmp085-180-rs/tree/main/examples) for both blocking & async usage with esp32.
+See [examples](https://github.com/marti157/bmp085-180-rs/tree/main/examples) for both blocking & async usage with esp32 or ch32.

 ### License